iCliniq Logo

 Pharmacodynamics:

-• Tenofovir Disoproxil Fumarate (TDF): Tenofovir Disoproxil Fumarate is a prodrug that gets converted into its active form, Tenofovir diphosphate, after being metabolized in the body.
-Tenofovir diphosphate is a nucleotide analog that competitively inhibits the activity of HIV reverse transcriptase, an enzyme necessary for the replication of the virus.
-It acts as a chain terminator, preventing the elongation of the viral DNA chain.
+• Tenofovir disoproxil fumarate (TDF): Tenofovir Disoproxil Fumarate is metabolized in the body and changed into its functional form, Tenofovir diphosphate.
+Tenofovir diphosphate is a nucleotide analog that competitively inhibits the activity of HIV reverse transcriptase, an enzyme necessary for the virus's replication.
+It blocks the lengthening of the viral DNA chain.

-3. Spectrum of Activity: Tenofovir is active against HIV-1 and HIV-2.
+3. Spectrum of activity: Tenofovir can work against HIV-1 and HIV-2.

 TAF was developed to address some of the renal and bone issues associated with TDF.

-5. Combination Therapy: Tenofovir is often used in combination with other antiretroviral drugs as part of highly active antiretroviral therapy (HAART) for the management of HIV.
+5. Combination therapy: Tenofovir is often combined with other ART drugs for treating HIV.
 Like other antiretroviral drugs, the development of resistance to Tenofovir can occur if the medication is not taken as prescribed.

 Pharmacokinetics: